alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 - `RTN`: Return
     - Return from the current subroutine to the line after the last `GSB` instruction.
     - Halts the program and resets the PC to 0 if you are not in a subroutine.
-- `DSZ` and `ISZ`: Decrement and increment the I register and skip the next instruction if I == 0
+- `DSZ` and `ISZ`: Decrement and increment the I register and do the next instruction if I == 0 (Skip if I != 0)
 - `X<=Y`, `X>Y`, `X==Y`, and `X!=Y`: Compare the X and Y registers
-    - Compare the numbers in the X and Y registers and skips the next instruction if the condition is met.
+    - Compare the numbers in the X and Y registers and does the next instruction if the condition is met (skips if not met).
     - Example:
         - `5`; `3`; `X<=Y`: Skip the next instruction because 3 <= 5
 - `X<0`, `X>0`, `X==0`, and `X!=0`: Test the X register
-    - Test the number in the X register and skips the next instruction if the condition is met.
+    - Test the number in the X register and does the next instruction if the condition is met (skips if not met).
     - Example:
         - `5`; `X>0`: Skip the next instruction because 5 > 0
 - `B? #` - Test the #-th bit.
 If it is set, the next instruction is skipped.